zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 Although I was hired as a rendering engineer, I had a lot of really deep low-level systems experience and as a consequence ended up engaging in both optimization work and security related work from the very beginning.
 I don't do this anymore these days but I was often involved in the security work for the first 3 or 4 years.
 Now we fortunately have people who can do this full time and better than I could :)

-# September 2012: New texture compositor for humanoids
+# September 2012: Character texture compositor

 A second part of "100 player project", necessary to render every character in one draw call (these were really expensive for us back in the day!).
 A side effect included some resolution sacrifices on character items that shirt creators aren't fond of.
 The new system managed the atlas texture memory, rebaking humanoids far away to smaller textures to conserve texture memory.
 The compositor survived with minor changes to this day, although we're now working on a new one.

 The compositor was built in a very configurable fashion, allowing the high level code to specify the layout to bake, and managing all the complex asynchronous processing and budgeting by itself.
 This allowed us to switch the composit layout completely years later for R15.

-# October 2012: Assorted memory and performance optimizations
+# October 2012: Assorted memory/performance optimizations

 At the end of 2012 we were actively working on the mobile port.
 Since then we've had to do a lot of work in a lot of different parts of the engine to make data structures smaller and algorithms - faster.
 Of course you're never done with optimizations so we do this to this day.
 Curiously, our minimum spec on iOS stayed the same since the initial launch in 2012!